MilesCranmer/DeprecateKeywords.jl/docs/src/api.md

 ## Utilities

-The two main general utilities for working with quantities are `ustrip` and `dimension`:
+The two master general utilities for working with quantities are `ustrip` and `dimension`:

 ```@docs